What is internal linking and why is it needed?

 How Internal Linking Works Within the Basics of On-Page SEO

 On-Page SEO is based on a simple logic: the search engine must get it page (scan), understand its content and place in the structure (relevance), and then decide, whether it should be shown on request (ranking).
-Internal linking — one of the key tools that links these stages into a manageable system.
+Internal linking — is one of the key tools that connects these stages into a manageable system.
+Links between pages tell Google what URLs exist, how they are related thematically, and which ones are more important for users and businesses.
+This is especially critical on sites with many pages (e-commerce sites, service catalogs, blogs), where without a well-designed structure, some content becomes "invisible."
+This is why interlinking cannot be considered in isolation: it works in conjunction with site architecture, content, semantics, and technical accessibility of URLs.

 Crawling and Indexing: What Exactly Does Google Read?